Parents recovering from opioid addiction reach milestone at Family Treatment Court graduation

 MONTGOMERY COUNTY, Ohio (WDTN) – Recovery is an ongoing effort, but Wednesday, Dec.
-4, marked a significant milestone for 5 parents who have grappled with opioid addiction.
+4, marked a significant milestone for five parents who have grappled with opioid addiction.

 They graduated from the voluntary and intensive Family Treatment Court program and were reunited with their children.